hassieswift621/tatsumaki-bot-api/README.md

 Currently, the API allows you to fetch user profile data.

+When you create the client, by default a number of fixed threads are created, specifically CPUs/CPU cores + 1.
+You can customise this using the client builder.

+The library is designed to run for the duration of your program, keeping the thread pool alive for quick async execution.

+Once you are done with the client, call its shutdown method to release the resources, to allow your program to shutdown cleanly.
+Note however, you must create a new instance of the client if you wish to make another API request.

-Note that I am in no way connected with the Tatsumaki Bot and their devs.
+Note that I am not part of the Tatsumaki Bot development.
-If you have any queries about the bot itself, please visit https://tatsumaki.xyz/
+If you have any queries about the bot or the API, please visit https://tatsumaki.xyz/

 How do I get an API key
 -----------------------